I want something dark, and sad, and lonely, and beautiful. I want something like this...

 TAS Online 01

-I have quite a bit more written than this, nearly two-hundred pages of script and around fifty pages of background and tech, not to mention dozens of pieces of concept art.
-I know two-hundred pages is a pretty long movie, but I tend to write every idea I have, then pare it down later into a useful form.
-I have a terrific ending that I hope won't leave a dry eye in the house.
-I just need to flesh out the middle a little more and I've got a movie.
+I have quite a bit more written than this, nearly two-hundred pages of script, with around fifty pages of background and techy stuff, not to mention a lot of concept art.
+I know two-hundred pages is a pretty long movie.
+But I write everything down, and toss the awful bits later.
+I have a solid beginning, and a terrific ending.
+I just need to flesh out the middle a little more and I've got a pile of paper that no one will ever look at twice.

 I think a movie should be a unified whole, both verbally and visually.
-I've worked out the logistics of incorporating the pi message into the alien message, and into the basic design motif of the entire film.
-And I have surrendered to the notion that in a work of fiction it is perfectly proper to explore the idea of god.
-Just look at the bible.
+I've worked out a way of incorporating pi into the basic design motif of the entire film.

-It occurs to me that Zemeckis may have been trying to do exactly this with the eye 'pull out' and 'push in' at the beginning and end of the '97 film.
-But subtlety is relative, and in this case was indistinguishable from background noise.
+It occurs to me that Zemeckis may have been trying to do exactly this with the eye 'pull out' and 'push in' at the beginning and near the end of the film.
+But subtlety is relative, and in this case is lost in background noise.

 Anyway, I think this material deserves better.